masinter/pdf-data-cg-charter/CHARTER.md

 ### Test Suites and Other Software

-Test suites and example implementations of parts of the standard should be produced within the scope of the project.
-[PDFData](https://github.com/Aiybe/PDFData) is a "proof of concept" example, providing an implementation of data storage in PDF (accessible as a library, from the command line, or through a web service), as well as example datasets and documents for testing.
+Test suites and example implementations (produced within the scope of the project) may be submitted as Contributions.
+(Some possible related implementations are discussed in [BACKGROUND](BACKGROUND.md).

-The group MAY produce test suites to support the Specifications.
-Please see the GitHub LICENSE file for test suite contribution licensing information.
+The group MAY produce test suites to support its work.
+Please see the GitHub LICENSE file for test suite and software contribution licensing information.

+### Schedule and Meetings

+* The group should focus on completing an initial draft of the Guidelines within six months.
+The charter and schedule should be revised then with a realistic plan for next steps to accomplish the Deliverables.
+* Subject to agreement, the group should  meet weekly (via phone, IRC, or other etools)
+* The group should schedule a meeting at TPAC.

 ## Dependencies or Liaisons

-Liaison with ISO PDF group
+* Liaison with ISO PDF group

 ## Community and Business Group Process